 Now, here's what they didn't tell you.

-The 6,000 pages of stuff they handed all these reporters.
+And they didn't even cover it in their data when they, the 6,000 pages of stuff they handed all these reporters.

-PWA's temperature was 71 degrees when they took off.
+TWA's temperature was 71 degrees when they took off.

-There's 17 degrees difference and that airplane wasn't trying to cool a 90 degree fuselage with all that waste heat going up around the tank.
+There's 17 degrees difference, and that airplane wasn't trying to cool a 90-degree fuselage with all that waste heat going up around the tank.

 Okay, now let's go on to what you're saying is smoking gun, and it is.